justinzwick/graviex-peatio/doc/add-new-coin.md

 #### Other
-If you are changing base currency from CNY to another base fiat currency (e.g. USD):
+If you are changing base currency from USD to another base fiat currency (e.g. USD):

 * app/controllers/admin/currency_deposits_controller.rb
 * config/locales/banks/en.yml